orzech445/Projects-js/README.md

 10. Tooltip
 - show tooltip on mauseover and click
-- close tooltip on click
+- close tooltip on mauseleave and click